Boys Go to Jupiter: Plot

 Grubster catches the programming glitch, and Billy loses nearly all his earnings.
 Around the same time, Dr. Dolphin calls Billy, knowing about his theft of the experimental fruit from the lab but caring more about getting Donut back.
 Dr. Dolphin explains that Donut is one of the "angels", creatures with powers to grow better fruits who gave Dr. Dolphin's mother the one perfect orange that transformed the juice company from a fruit stand to a major corporation.
 She offers Billy $5000 cash for Donut's return.

-Billy brings Donut to Dolphin Groves, but has a change of heartat the last minute and runs away with Donut.
+Billy brings Donut to Dolphin Groves, but has a change of heart at the last minute and runs away with Donut.
 In a moment where Billy nearly gets hit by a car, Donut teleports himself and Billy to the swamp.
 There, they encounter the creature from the beach, an alien named Glarba.
 Glarba is both the mom to Donut and the other "angels", and the mystery hotel-room customer, running an intergalactic food and travel vlog reviewing local restaurants.
 She's generally very enthusiastic about the foods she tries, but overall favors the crunch of styrofoam and plastic packaging.
 Because Billy took care of Donut, Glarba proposes starting a family with him and her children.
 Back at Dolphin Groves, Dr. Dolphin faces her own mother (the storied mutant genius dolphin from NASA) over her failure to retrieve Donut, and her mother insists that she let go of her drive for the company and retire, to let Rozebud take over.